docsforadobe/javascript-tools-guide/README.md

     - There might be some left over, so if you see something seems like it shouldn't be there, it probably shouldn't
 - ~~Format h1 and h2 headers in each section~~
 - ~~Split each section into files~~
+- ~~Convert 'see something on page' to links~~
-- Remove line breaks in paragraphs
+- Split into correct paragraphs
 - Format code examples
     - 2 - ExtendScript Toolkit
     - 3 - File System Access